Marti2405/Poisson-Equation-Solver/README.md

 # Numerical Solutions for Poisson's Equation in 1D, 2D, 3D using the Finite Difference Method

-This repository contains the code to solve numerically and visualise Poisson's Equation in 1D, 2D and 3D.
+This repository contains the code to solve numerically and visualise Poisson's Equation in 1D, 2D and 3D with Dirichlet and Neumann Boundary Conditions.

 The solving method used is the Finite Difference method. https://en.wikipedia.org/wiki/Finite_difference_method